Astigmatism and Cataract Surgery

 Presbyopia is a condition that makes it hard for the eye to focus on near items, especially for reading.
 Distance vision may unaffected by this change.
 Presbyopia happens to most people as they age.
 It can also happen to people of any age after they have cataract surgery, especially if they choose a Monofocal or single vision lens implant for distance vision.
 People with presbyopia might hold a book or menu at arm’s length to see it more clearly and they often need bifocals or separate reading glasses to see clearly up close.

-Your eye surgeon can reduce and/or correct presbyopia during cataract surgery.
-The goal of treating presbyopia is to reduce your need to wear eyeglasses.
-There are two options for correcting presbyopia during cataract surgery.
-This may be one of the most important decisions you need to make about your cataract surgery, so please take the time to review your options and ask questions.
-If you have underlying eye conditions, you may not be a candidate for presbyopia correction at the time of cataract surgery.
+There are two main options for correcting presbyopia during cataract surgery.
+One option is called monovision and the other is called a premium intraocular lens implant.
+Each has advantages and disadvantages.
+If you are interested in correcting your reading vision at the time of cataract surgery then it is important to discuss this with your eye surgeon.
+This may be one of the most important decisions you make about your cataract surgery, so take the time to review your options and ask questions.
+If you have an underlying eye condition, you may not be a candidate for presbyopia correction at the time of cataract surgery.

-Another option to try to correct presbyopia and lessen your dependence on glasses is to choose a lens implant designed to provide a range of vision.
-These specialty lens implants are called premium IOLs or advanced technology lenses.
-Premium IOLs allow your eye to focus at more than one distance so that you do not have to wear glasses as much.
+Another option to correct presbyopia and decrease or eliminate the need for reading glasses after cataract surgery is to choose a lens implant designed to provide a range of vision.
+These advanced specialty lens implants are called premium intraocular lenses because they allow your eye to focus far away and up close.
+These lenses work well in patients motivated to be independent from glasses, especially readers.
 Premium IOLs work best when placed in both eyes.
 There are different types of premium IOLs each with specific advantages and disadvantages.
 For example, some Premium IOLs offer better reading ability but can have side effects such as glare and halos, which may be worse at night.
-Your eye surgeon can decide which Premium IOL is best for you.
+A thoughtful discussion with your eye surgeon can help you decide which Premium IOL is best for you.

 Medicare and Private Insurance do not pay for custom vision or premium IOLs.

-The information provided here is for an overview of IOLs.
+The information provided here is for an overview of standard and toric IOLs.
 Please talk to your doctor for more information about which lens may be right for you.

 Intraocular lenses are implanted in the eye during cataract surgery to replace the cloudy cataract lens inside the eye.
 There are many types of intraocular lenses available today and they each have different advantages and disadvantages.
 To better understand your lens implant options, first, start by thinking of your vision as having 3 different focusing needs.
 Your eyes need to be able to focus up close (reading distance), at an intermediate distance (computer distance), and far away (driving distance).
 Your eye naturally has the ability to adjust its focus at each of these distances to see clearly though you gradually lose that ability over time (see presbyopia).

-Monofocal Lens: these lenses provide high-quality optics but only focus light in one place (distance, intermediate, or near).
+These lenses provide high-quality optics but only focus light in one place (distance, intermediate, or near).
 As such, if you elect to have a distance vision monofocal IOL you should expect to need glasses to see at the other 2 distances, intermediate and near.
 Basic Monofocal IOLs are typically covered by Medicare and Private Insurances companies.
 They also do NOT correct astigmatism.
-The chance of being dependent on glasses full time or to see clearly at all 3 distances is highest with a monofocal IOL.
+The chance of being dependent on glasses full time to see clearly at all 3 distances is highest with a standard monofocal IOL.

 These lenses try to provide an expanded range of vision for patients to reduce dependency on glasses.
 There are many different types of lenses in this category.
 Some of them also come with the option for toric or astigmatism correction as described above.
 Some of these lenses achieve the expanded range by splitting light which may reduce contrast sensitivity.

-Trifocal Premium IOL: this IOL uses advanced technology to offer a range of vision spanning distance, intermediate, and near.
+This IOL uses advanced technology to split light to offer a range of vision spanning distance, intermediate, and near.
 These lenses may reduce contrast sensitivity and be associated with glare or halos but can offer a full range of vision for patients interested in being the most independent from glasses.

-Multifocal Premium IOL: this IOL uses advanced technology to offer a range of vision spanning distance and intermediate or distance and near.
+This IOL uses advanced technology to split light to offer a range of vision spanning distance and intermediate or distance and near.
 These lenses may reduce contrast sensitivity and be associated with glare or halos.
 Especially when blended together these lenses can offer a range of vision for patients interested in being independent of glasses.

-Accommodative Premium IOL: this IOL uses advanced technology to offer a range of vision spanning distance and intermediate.
-These lenses typically do not provide near vision and sometimes do not achieve the intermediate vision.
+This IOL uses advanced technology to bend the lens to offer a range of vision spanning distance and intermediate.
+These lenses typically do not provide near vision and sometimes do not achieve the intermediate or computer vision.
 These lenses are not associated with reduced contrast sensitivity or glare or halos.